robinhood-suite/robinhood4/doc/coding-style.rst

 Braces
 ------

-Always put the opening brace last on the line, and the closing brace first.
+Always put the opening brace last on the line, and the closing brace first:

 .. code:: C